l-ouis/louis.github.io/index.md

 Developed first open-source reactive, scalable [election portal](https://github.com/BPR-Data-Team){:target="_blank"}.
 Served as on-call developer at Brown Political Review's live 2024 election event and got to fix a few critical bugs!

+### Other Stuff

+**Typing**

+298th place on the global monkeytype.com 60s leaderboards (190wpm, top 0.1%).
+Also a huge fan of blank keycaps.

+**Games**

+Working on Arcitect, a bullet-hell builder with an advanced enemy behavior editor.